 Shipping containers are made from a metal frame with metal sides, top and floor, meaning that it is durable and robust, and extremely protective.
 They are designed to be used on long-distance ships, carrying and protecting their cargo over thousands of miles and facing all kinds of weather extremes, from the sweltering hot to the freezing cold, gale-force winds and much more.

-This means that there are very few places on earth where your shipping container can’t be placed to house and protect your lab equipment.
+This means that there are very few places on earth where it can’t be placed to house and protect your lab equipment.

-The entrance to a shipping container would normally be big enough to fit your equipment through, so you wouldn’t need to dismantle anything to get it in, and the doors can be securely locked using a heavy-duty padlock and padlock protector to help to deter and prevent thieves from getting in.
+The entrance would normally be big enough to fit your equipment through, so you wouldn’t need to dismantle anything to get it in, and the doors can be securely locked using a heavy-duty padlock and padlock protector to help to deter and prevent thieves from getting in.

 Customising a Shipping Container for Storage

-Of course, depending on your equipment, you will have different wants and needs from your shipping container.
+Of course, depending on your equipment, you will have different wants and needs from your new unit.
 Some will require no customisation at all, whereas others will require some adaptation.
-There are several ways that you can customise your shipping container in order to make it the perfect storage facility for your lab equipment.
+There are several ways that you can customise in order to make it the perfect storage facility for your lab equipment.

 There are also ways that humidity and moisture can be controlled, including the use of moisture traps and drying crystals.